-- Improve accessibility and give more priority to people walking on Old Bailey south of the junction with Limeburner Lane by: - Reducing through traffic or restricting vehicles to local access only. - Or introduce timed restrictions to motor vehicles travelling north. - Widening pavements or by raising the carriageway, SuD's or in ground planting and tree planting and additional seating. - Improve accessibility on Limeburner Lane at the junction with Fleet Place by raising the crossing point. - Make the area easier to navigate by installing additional Legible London maps and signs. - Retain and improve the cycle facilities on the southern part of Old Bailey and Limeburner Lane. - Provide additional cycle parking and dockless cycle and e-scooter hire bays in the area. - Install a feature lighting installation under Holborn Viaduct.
+- Improve accessibility and give more priority to people walking on Old Bailey south of the junction with Limeburner Lane by: - o Reducing through traffic or restricting vehicles to local access only. - Widening pavements or by raising the carriageway, and new greening and tree planting including SuDS and additional seating. - Improve accessibility on Limeburner Lane at the junction with Fleet Place by raising the crossing point. - Make the area easier to navigate by installing additional Legible London maps and signs. - Retain and improve the cycle facilities on the southern part of Old Bailey and Limeburner Lane. - Provide additional cycle parking and dockless cycle and e-scooter hire bays in the area.